MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/intermediate-stage/governance-design-guide.md

 When the subscription is initally created, a *service administrator* is added and assigned the *owner* role.
 The *owner* role grants all permissions to the *service administrator*.
 ![subscription service administrator with owner role](../_images/governance-2-1.png)

-1. Now let's assume we have someone from a development team who is working on an application.
-This person is responsible for managing all the resources associated with this workload.
-This includes ensuring that resources are not deleted or changed, and that no unapproved resources are created.
-We'll call this person *workload owner A*.
+1. Now let's assume we have someone from one of our development teams who is working on an application.
+Recall that we defined a *workload* as including not only the code artifacts for the application, but all necessary cloud resources as well.
+Therefore, this developer will be responsible not only for building and publishing the application code, but they will also be responsible for creating and maintaining the cloud resources necessary for the application to run.
+Therefore, we'll call this person *workload owner A*.
 Because *workload owner A* currently doesn't have permission to do anything in the subscription, they must contact the *service administrator* and request the creation of a *resource group* to contain the resources for the workload.
 ![workload owner requests creation of resource group A](../_images/governance-2-2.png)

 2. The *service administrator* reviews the request, and creates *resource group A*.
 At this point, *workload owner A* still doesn't have permission to do anything.